qgustavor/megajs-docs/docs/tutorial/downloading.md

 const stream = file.download()
 stream.on('error', error => console.error(error))
 stream.on('data', data => console.log(data))
+stream.on('end', () => console.log('finished'))
 ```

 Those are useful when dealing with huge files as `.downloadBuffer()` stores the entire file in memory.
 In the other hand, because of that, `.download()` can't return a promise.
 Also, you can still use callbacks with `.download()` like in V0.

+Despite `.download()` returning Node.js streams they still work in other platforms and you can it use with other libraries that work in browsers and expect Node.js streams as inputs, like the [streamsaver](https://www.npmjs.com/package/streamsaver) library.
+Other option is listening to the `data` and `end` events and pass data from those events to the I/O functions from your platform, like the `Deno.open` function.

 You can get progress events from the `progress` event like this: